 Pepper Ann was a little weird, but she also embraced everything about herself that made her not fit into society's outdated, patriarchal standards for women.
 She was smart, she was dorky, she wore skirts over jeans, and she rocked that red hair and glasses combo with pride.
 The message was clear: women can be whoever, and whatever, they want to be.
 6 'Wizards Of Waverly Place'

 Please join me in raising the roof for Alex Russo, a character full of confidence, smarts, and wit, who constantly surpassed the low expectations that society had set for her in the show.
 Her deep exploration of her identity could get pretty inspiring.

 I'm sorry, but whoever is willing to look me in the eyes and say that Miss Piggy isn't a feminist icon is going to have to put up with quite the war of words from me on that topic.

-At its core, Sister, Sister was a deft celebration of a deep female connection.
+Sister, Sister was a deft celebration of a deep female connection.
 Though Tia and Tamera had completely opposing personalities, they were still the best of friends and their bond was beyond important.
+11 'Boy Meets World'